 In my earlier two blogs I looked at the increasing opportunity for vertical database technology and why telco databases present unique challenges.
-In this final blog in the series, I want to talk about the database we’ve built at MATRIXX to sit at the heart of our Digital Commerce Platform and why we did it.
+In this final blog in the series, I want to talk about the database we’ve built at MATRIXX to sit at the heart of our platform and why we did it.

 MATRIXX wasn’t founded with building a new database technology in the plan – our original goal was to engineer a next generation charging platform that could could cater to the explosion in digital services and rich mobile experiences that followed the huge success of the iPhone.
 But when you start digging into where the bottlenecks are within traditional rating and charging applications, the process quickly becomes a substantial excavation.
 Is the problem to do with application design and business logic execution?
 Are things held up by replication and clustering technologies?
 Well, yes, and we had to solve both of those issues as well, but our findings took us deep into the database persistence layer itself.
 It turned out that the online transaction processing principles that have underpinned relational and other transactional database designs for the last 50 years were now the root cause of the fundamental performance problems that we needed to solve.
 The culprit?
 Database locking.